Tenant Rights and Obligations (NT)

-Inspection of the property can occur once every 3 months.
+Inspection of the property can occur once every three months.
 The landlord must arrange an entry time when the tenant is able to be present at the property.

 The tenant is responsible for keeping the property clean and free of damage.
 This includes notifying the landlord of any damage or repairs required.

-Normally, the landlord is required to cover the cost of any repairs.
-However, if the tenant has caused the damage they will be responsible for the costs.
+The landlord is generally required to cover the cost of any repairs.
+However, if the tenant has caused the damage, they will be responsible for the cost of repairs.

-In the NT, the landlord can charge the tenant for the consumption of the water, electricity, and gas where:
+In the NT, a landlord can charge a tenant for the consumption of the water, electricity, and gas where:

-- the tenancy agreement contains a specific clause which states the tenant is responsible for the utility charges
+- the tenancy agreement contains a specific clause stating that the tenant is responsible for the utility charges;

 - the property is individually metered to measure the tenant’s actual use of the utility.

-The landlord can terminate the tenancy agreement if illegal activity is being conducted on the property or where constant nuisance is being caused to the surrounding properties.
+A landlord can terminate a tenancy agreement if illegal activity is occurring on the property or where constant nuisance is being caused to the surrounding properties.

-At the end of the tenancy, the tenant is obligated to clean the property and leave it in the same condition as the start of the tenancy.
+At the end of a tenancy, a tenant is obligated to clean the property and leave it in the same condition as it was in at the start of the tenancy.
 The original condition report will be used to determine whether any damage has been done during the tenancy.
 The landlord cannot charge for reasonable wear and tear to the property.